All Episodes

 The one employee who remembers remembered twice.

-You all said you guys forgot it.
+You all say you guys forgot it.

-And they all got red faced.
+And they all got red-faced.

-No, we we forgot it too.
+No, we forgot it too.

-One staffer, one staffer remembered I didn't even remember it.
+I didn't even remember it.

-And Cookie remembered it uh twice.
+And Cookie remembered it twice.

-Here's the phone number if you want to be on the program, folks.
+Here's the phone number if you want to be on the program, folks, 800-282-2882.

-Do you know what the record uh for this day, the record high temperature for this day in New York City is, and do you know when it was?
+Do you know what the record for this day, the record high temperature for this day in New York City is?

 That record was set in 1933.